-Alexa.StepSpeaker Interface
+Alexa.StepSpeaker Interface 3

 Utterances

-interface, the voice interaction model is already built for you.
-The following examples show some customer utterances:
+The following examples show some user utterances:

 Alexa, lower the volume on the stereo.